-Cranberry Orange Yogurt Bread and Homemade Yogurt...A Christmas Favorite!
+Cranberry Orange Yogurt Bread and Homemade Yogurt...A Holiday Favorite!

-With Halloween over, it's time to start getting the Christmas goody list together.
+With Halloween almost over, it's time to start getting the Thanksgiving and Christmas goody list together.
 I love to bake at Thanksgiving and Christmas.
-I tend to concentrate on desserts for Thanksgiving and then the next week it's time to start baking all those goey, ooey, goodies for Christmas.
+I tend to concentrate on desserts for Thanksgiving and then the next week it's time to start baking all those ooey gooey goodies for Christmas.

-This year I tried a new recipe.
+I tried a new recipe for cranberry bread.
 It called for yogurt instead of oil or butter.
-Because I was making so many loaves, it would have cost a fortune for the yogurt.
+Because I will be making so many loaves, it would cost a fortune for the yogurt.
 So, a friend of mine at work gave me a recipe for home-made yogurt.
 I had tried this recipe before and absolutely loved it.
 I like plain vanilla yogurt and this recipe makes a lot of yogurt.
 I'm including this recipe along with the cranberry bread recipe.

 I do hope you have a chance to try both of them....the bread turned out great with not a whole lot of money spent!
 Now there's money left over to buy those little grandchildren a little something extra...